 Figure 7.
-Wind vector projected on direction of travel.
+Wind vector projected on direction of travel

 Rogue aircraft

-Rogue aircraft will be employed in the simulation tests to test the robustness of the tactical separation methods used by the three concepts.
+Rogue aircraft will be employed in the simulation to test the robustness of the tactical separation methods used by the three concepts.
 These are aircraft that do not obey any commands and do not follow the airspace rules of the concept.
 They do, however, follow the street network.

 Baseline scenarios

 Several baseline scenarios will also be simulated, with the purpose of providing unbiased data for comparison.
 They will be metric dependent and will attempt to create ideal conditions for drones.
 These scenarios will also help with studying the effect of individual components of the concepts on the metrics.
-The following situations will be simulated for each concept, where applicable:
+The following situations will be simulated for each concept, where applicable

 Conflict resolution off (strategic and tactical);